duckmanager/Bathymetric-map-Lake-Caputh/docs/main_docu.md

 - Interactive Modes:
     - Click Selection: Click near a point to toggle its selection (mark/unmark as faulty).
     - Rectangle Selection: Click and drag to select or deselect all points within the rectangle.
-    - Toggle Behavior: Re-clicking or re-selecting a previously marked point removes the marker.
+    - Toggle Behavior: Re-selecting a previously marked point removes the marker.

 Functionality: